planeguy/clusterfriend/concept.md

 ﻿#Basic Concept
 I love social networks, but I hate the people who run them beacause invariably they fuck them up trying to monetize them.
 I want to host my own network for just me & my friends, free of any corporate bullshit.
 More in the spirit of usenet, but with more not-text.

-##Technical Contraints
-###CORS
-The main technical constraint right now is how cross-site scripting protection affects remote friends.
-I would suppose in the "usenet" model, it would be server's responsibility to get and pass on data from the remote site, but that's quite an extra strain on the server.
-Remote friends aren't a priority right now so bleagh.
+So in a rant on the Rudram Thread, I said:

+In that spirit I offer this alternative: the decentralized social network.

+##Um something?
+List of friends -> Query friend URL for updates -> Collate locally

 ##Schema
-There are only two types of objects: people & posts
 ###Objects
 ####People
-There are two kinds of people nodes: local and remote

-Local people hold all profile info for a person:
-- Name
-- User login
+- User Name: a user name unique to this domain
-- Bio
+- Url: the full url to this user (@self)
+- RSS: the url to this user's clusterfriend rss feed
-- etc.
+- Profile Image Url
-Also, a local person is identified by a local key or username:
-- localkey: delek.turner

-Remote people have only one field: remoteurl.
-This points to the exposed profile of the person on another clusterfriend server.
+- Personal Info: could vary; possiple just a field of markdown, but could also be some sort of JSON object

 ####Posts
-Posts are the things people post.
-The content can be text, pictures, links, or all of the above.
-Required fields:
+- CF Url: the full cf url to this post
-- date
+- Date
-- md: the original post in markdown
+- Markdown: the original post in markdown
-- html: the markdown post translated to html for quick retrieval and rendering
+- HTML: the markdown post translated to html for quick retrieval and rendering
+Note: there is no special thing for images.
+It is assumed whatever user front-end (web or app) the post is made with will upload items for url inclusion in the markdown.

 ###Relationships
 Relationships define how people and posts are related.
-All relationships my contain a field "private", but it not used for every kind of relationship.
+Every object should have a set of relationships included with it.

 ####To Posts
-#####Going
-person-[going]->post
-A person who is invited to something in a post can go (an rsvp)
-#####Not Going
-person-[notgoing]->post
-A person who is invited to something in a post can not go (an rsvp)
 #####Reply
-post-[reply private:true|false]->post
+post-[reply]->post
-a post can be a reply to another post if private is true, only the two posters can see the post
+a post can be a reply to another post
 #####Link
 post-[link]->post
-a post can be a link to another post (sharing).
+a post can be a link to another post (sharing)
+#####Going
+person-[rsvpgoing]->post
+A person who is invited to something in a post can go (assuming the post is an invitation of some sort)
+#####Not Going
+person-[rsvpnotgoing]->post
+A person who is invited to something in a post can not go (assuming the post is an invitation of some sort)

 ####To People
 #####Poster
 post-[poster]->person
 The person who posted the post
 #####Tagged
-post-[tagged private:true|false]->person
+post-[tagged]->person
-The person is mentioned in the post and should get a notification.
+The person is mentioned in the post and should get a notification (barring privacy).
 Also, a link to the person should be available in the post.
-If private is true, the only the poster & the person mentioned can see the post.
 #####Friend
 person-[friend]->person
 a person is trying to be a friend of another person.
 person <-[friend]-> person
 a person is only a friend of a person if that person friends him back
 #####Enemy
 person-[enemy]->person
 a person is an enemy of a person and has blocked all interaction with them

+####Privacy
+A special relationship is used for privacy: For.
+Posts associated to these kind of relationships require the unique friend key to view.
+Privacy cascades down to children, so a public relationship to an object with a private relationship to something is private.

+ex:
+	post2 -[reply]-> post1 -[for private:true]-> A
+	      -[poster]-> A    -[poster]-> B post2 is private to personA, even though it is not specifically private

+To figure this out, walk up the graph until you find [for private:true]->people.
+The people with the shortest path (and the poster of the object you are looking at) are the only ones with permission to the post.

+#####For
+post-[for private:true|false]->person
+Like a person tag, but specifically for privacy.
+It is possible to have a public for; it will act the same as a tag.

+##Syndication and Dissemination